Madivoli/saas_revenue_churn_analysis/README.md

 **INVESTIGATING CHURN REASONS**
 - The **first three influencers are nearly equally in weight (around 51%)**, suggesting that they are **the primary/key reasons for churning**, hence, revenue loss for CloudTask Pro.
 - Customers are facing **external economic pressure**, leading to budget cuts (51.67%) and company closures (51.29%).
 This implies **a highly volatile customer base**.
 Customers are not necessarily leaving CloudTask Pro because they don’t like the products; they’re leaving because they are fighting for their own survival.
 - **There is a price-value gap**.
-The data indicates that **51.58% of customers are leaving because the prices are too high.** This implies that for the majority of churned users, the ROI isn’t enough to justify the cost relative to the value they receive.
+The data indicate that 51.58% of customers are leaving because prices are too high.** This implies that for the majority of churned users, the ROI isn’t enough to justify the cost relative to the value they receive.
 - While the other influencers are reasons for leaving, **the starter plan is a structural influencer.** This implies that the plan itself is a risk factor, likely because **it attracts ‘trial’ customers or lacks the features that make a customer want to stay longer.**